epxlp/individual_genetic_risk/README.md

 # Going from association to prediction
-During unit 2 you found a number of genetic variants associated with disease or continuous traits.
+During unit 2 you identified several genetic variants associated with disease or continuous traits.
-In this session we will see if we can use these findings to predict whether an individual will go on to suffer from disease or their value of a continuous trait.
+In this session we will see if we can use these findings to predict whether an individual will go on to suffer from disease (or their likely value of a continuous trait).
 Here are the results for a GWAS of BMI: